Hop til indhold

 Read the rules that apply to starting payouts

-Log into My PFA and use the Pension Plan to plan when and how you want to have your pension paid out.
+Log into My PFA and use the Payout Plan to plan when and how you want to have your pension paid out.

 How late can I choose to start my payouts?